Each person is different — there is no diet that works for everyone.

 I usually take apple pectin (an effective prebiotic fiber) about 90 minutes after breakfast.

-Healing the gut is not a 2-week process.
+Healing the gut is not a two-week process.

 Much of our modern discussion about diet — especially with respect to chronic illness — is actually a roundabout discussion of gut health and how that affects immunity, toxicity, sleep, and nutritional status.